Aerodactyl Best Moveset

 How to Evolve

-No wild encounters for Aerodactyl in Legends: Z-A. It's available in Red, Yellow, or Let's Go Pikachu and can be transferred over.
+No wild encounters for Aerodactyl in Legends: Z-A. It's available in Red & Blue, Yellow, or Let's Go Pikachu & Eevee and can be transferred over.
 The details below show where to find it.

 No wild encounters for Aerodactyl in Brilliant Diamond & Shining Pearl.
-It's available in Red, Yellow, or Let's Go Pikachu and can be transferred over.
+It's available in Red & Blue, Yellow, or Let's Go Pikachu & Eevee and can be transferred over.
 The details below show where to find it.

 Aerodactyl doesn't appear in Sword & Shield.
-Transfer it from Red, Yellow, or Let's Go Pikachu to add it to your collection.
+Transfer it from Red & Blue, Yellow, or Let's Go Pikachu & Eevee to add it to your collection.
 Check the source games below for encounter details.

 Aerodactyl is a gift in this game.
 Pick it up at Cinnabar Island — no wild encounters or spawn rates to deal with.
 The details below cover exactly when it becomes available.

-Best Locations to Catch Aerodactyl in Let's Go Pikachu & Eevee
+How to Get Aerodactyl in Let's Go Pikachu & Eevee

-We rate Aerodactyl C-Tier: a situational pick that fills a niche.
+We rate Aerodactyl B-Tier: a solid choice for the right team.
 At 515 BST, it fits the sweeper role.
 Base 130 Speed stands out.

 Aerodactyl can Mega Evolve into Mega Aerodactyl.
 That's 615 BST, up from 515.
 The stat redistribution often changes its best role.
 Mega Stone required, one per battle.